shuklayash02/Data_analysis_using_R/README.md

 # data_analysis_using_R
-covid19- Statical analysis and cleaning using R language
+Covid 19- Statical analysis and cleaning using R-Programming language